blazegeek/blaze/doc/init.md

 NOTE: This approach is intended for those wanting to run blazed as the current user.
-You will need to modify org.blazegeek.blazed.plist if you intend to use it as a Launch Daemon with a dedicated geekcash user.
+You will need to modify org.blazegeek.blazed.plist if you intend to use it as a Launch Daemon with a dedicated blaze user.

 5. Auto-respawn
 -----------------------------------